Jajoe2016/telegramMessage/README.md

 Step3 run the python script
 This is a very simple script with no parametrized inputs.
+- You need python3.
-You will need to install the following python libs pip install telethon
+- You will need to install the following python libs telethon - read about it here https://pypi.org/project/Telethon/. to Install: pip install telethon

-replace user_id = '<@TELEGRAM_NAME|PHONE' with the phone or username to which message is sent.
+replace user_id = '<@TELEGRAM_NAME|PHONE' with the phone or username to which message will be sent.